University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 This is the fragment of DNA that we want to sequence.
 If we are using barcodes, the barcode is ligated directly to the DNA fragment and is included in the read.
 ### Indexes and Barcodes

-Indexes and barcodes are similar in that they allow multiple samples to be pooled together in a single sequencing run and later separated by their unique sequence tags.
+Indexes and barcodes are both used to

+similar in that they allow multiple samples to be pooled together in a single sequencing run and later separated by their unique sequence tags.
 This is called multiplexing.
 Separating reads by their indexe or barcode into individual samples is called _de-multiplexing_.
 Indexes are not included in either the forward or reverse read and are commonly used in RNA-seq libraries.
 Indexed samples are generally de-multiplexed by the sequence provider.

 Barcode sequences are included in the read and we have to de-multiplex samples ourselves.
 Barcodes and indexes can be combined to further multiplex samples onto one sequencing run.

-### Illumina 3' Quality Drop-Off
+## 3' Quality Drop-Off

 In general, Illumina sequencing produces highly accurate reads but read quality does tend to diminish towards the 3' end.
 During the bridge-amplification stage, millions of clusters are created on the flowcell.
 Each cluster comprises of 1,000-2,000 identical copies of the same template.
 During the process of sequencing, the polymerases attached each of the thousands of copies in a cluster "advance" one base at a time.
 At the start (5' end) all the polymerases are in perfect sync; generating a bright, clean, consistant light signal for detecting which base was incorporated.
 However, as time/number of cycles progresses, some polymerases fall behind while some race in front.
 The polymerases gradually get further and further out of phase with each other.
 This leads to dimmer and less clear signals for detection, and thus lower quality base-calls.

-### Illumina PolyG artifact
+## PolyG artifact
 Illumina uses only two fluorescent colours in its chemistry to represent the four bases.
 - C  = red
 - T  = green